-At the recent ASCL (Association of School and College Leaders) conference, a guest said to us: “The GDPR?
+At this year’s ASCL (Association of School and College Leaders) conference, a guest said to us: “The GDPR?
 Wasn’t that last year?”

 But compliance isn’t a one-time thing.
 It continues to be effective for any organisation that processes the personal data of, or monitors the behaviour of, EU residents.